Kim Pegula: Early life

-Pegula was born in Seoul, South Korea.
-She reportedly has no recollection of her birth name and no record of her biological parents nor any account of her life in South Korea, only her date of birth, a secondhand account of being abandoned in the streets of Seoul at the age of five, and a DNA test that showed that one of her parents was likely Japanese.She was brought to the United States and was adopted by Ralph and Marilyn Kerr on December 30, 1974.
+Pegula was born on June 7, 1969, in Seoul, South Korea.
+She reportedly has no recollection of her birth name and no record of her biological parents nor any account of her life in South Korea, only her date of birth, a secondhand account of being abandoned in the streets of Seoul at the age of five, and a DNA test that showed that one of her parents was likely Japanese.
+She was brought to the United States and was adopted by Ralph and Marilyn Kerr on December 30, 1974.
 She grew up with her adopted family in Fairport, New York, a suburb of Rochester.
 Pegula participated in cheerleading and the school band, playing bassoon.
 After following her brothers' footsteps in enrolling at Houghton College, she and a roommate made plans to venture to Alaska to work near a fishing camp upon hearing there was money to be made.
 Unable to afford the fare, she applied for work at a restaurant in Belfast, New York; while interviewing for a waitressing gig, she met Terry Pegula who was dining at the restaurant.
 In 1991, Terry offered her a job at his natural gas company and they eventually entered a relationship; they married in 1993.